 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-The company's financial instruments include trade debtors and creditors, cash and cash equivalents and borrowings.
+The company's financial instruments include trade debtors and creditors, cash and cash equivalents and equity securities.

 Trade receivables are initially recognised at the transaction price when they originated.
-All other financial assets and financial liabilities are initially measured at fair value plus transaction costs (where applicable), when the company becomes a party to the contractual provisions of the instrument.
-These assets and liabilities are subsequently measured at amortised cost using the effective interest method.
+All other financial assets and financial liabilities are initially measured at fair value plus, transaction costs (where applicable) when the company becomes a party to the contractual provisions of the instrument.
+These assets and liabilities are subsequently measured at amortised cost using the effective interest method, except for the equity securities which remain at fair value through profit or loss (FVTPL).